Incest And One Of The After Effects

 I had gone to see my minister over some problem I was having, what that problem was I now can't remember.
 But as I was being prayed with, the minister said that God was showing her that I was angry.

-Where emotions were concerned I was pretty much a flat liner.
+Emotionally at that time I was pretty much a flat liner.
 So what the minister was saying to me didn't make much sense to me at all.